psiberx/cp2077-neurespec/README.md

 Neu-Re-Spec integrates into the *Hub* menu.
 You can access new functions in the *Hub > Character* section.

-To manage individual attributes, perks and skills, follow button hints in the tooltip and in the bottom right corner of the screen.
+To manage individual stats, follow button hints in the bottom right corner and in the tooltip popups.

 ### Attributes